A SYSTEM THAT MAKES SENSE

 In Renfrew County, there is a duplication of services delivered by The Phoenix Centre, and those being offered by regional service providers such as Children’s Hospital of Eastern Ontario, Royal Ottawa Hospital and the Youth Services Bureau, to name a few.
 Meanwhile, other crucial services are not being delivered at all.

 To address this issue, we’ve developed the 2016-2017 Core Service Delivery Plan to ensure a full range of core services is offered.

 In June 2016, the Community Mental Health Advisory Committee was formed comprising cross-sectoral representatives from Renfrew County.
 One of the Committee’s primary goals is to engage the community in drafting a Community Mental Health Plan.
 This will involve executing extensive consultations with youth, parents, families and service providers across Renfrew County.

-The Committee is partnering with the Ontario Centre of Excellence for Children’s Mental Health to help facilitate this community engagement process.
+The Committee is partnering with the Knowledge Institute on Children and Youth Mental Health and Addictions to help facilitate this community engagement process.

 From June through August 2016, consultations were conducted throughout Renfrew County to provide equal opportunity for input from three communities identified as high-priority:

 - First Nations